-A lot has been made about NASCAR’s decision to hold a dirt race at Bristol Motor Speedway in 2021, but it won’t be the first the ‘Last Great Coliseum’ has got dirty.
+A lot has been made about NASCAR’s decision to hold a dirt race at Bristol Motor Speedway, but it won’t be the first the ‘Last Great Coliseum’ has got dirty.

 Back in 2013, the track in Tennessee played host to rallycross.
 That year Global Rallycross had an agreement with Speedway Motorsports Inc. which led to it racing at New Hampshire Motor Speedway, Atlanta Motor Speedway, and The Dirt Track adjacent to Charlotte Motor Speedway in addition to Bristol.